 - (iii) Agreements or documents for the sale, disposition, transfer, donation or auctioning of Board assets, subject to approval as to legal form by the General Counsel, and provided that the compensation to be paid to a third party for these services shall be payable or deductible from the proceeds.
 The Chief Operations Officer shall also have the authority to approve the transfer of school assets to other schools (including charter schools).
 Board assets mean those goods which are tangible, non-real estate properties.
 The sale, disposition, transfer, donation and auctioning of Board assets with an original purchase price or fair market value of \$5,000 or more that were purchased with funds from the Illinois State Board of Education shall be subject to the approval of Corporate Accounting.
-The Chief Operations Officer shall report to the Board on an annual basis all assets sold, transferred, donated, or otherwise disposed under the delegation of authority herein. - (iv) No-cost agreements regarding non-disclosure, confidentiality and network access subject to approval as to legal form by the General Counsel. - (c) The Chief Education Officer has the authority to authorize and execute the following agreements and purchase orders: - (i) Education-related agreements enumerated in sSection 7-4 and Section 7-6 (d) (i) and (ii) up to \$150,000 per provider/institution, per year subject to approval as to legal form by the General Counsel. - (ii) No-fee education-related agreements, including internship agreements, programmatic agreements and data sharing agreements, subject to approval as to legal form by the General Counsel. - (iii) Internship or fellowship agreements, subject to approval as to legal form by the General Counsel. - (d) The Chief Financial Officer has the authority to: (i) accept any and all grants, donations and gifts of any dollar amount; and, (ii) refund any unspent dollars from grants, donations or gifts.
+The Chief Operations Officer shall report to the Board on an annual basis all assets sold, transferred, donated, or otherwise disposed under the delegation of authority herein. - (iv) No-cost agreements regarding non-disclosure, confidentiality and network access subject to approval as to legal form by the General Counsel. - (c) The Chief Education Officer has the authority to authorize and execute the following agreements and purchase orders: - (i) Education-related agreements enumerated in Section 7-4 and Section 7-6 (d) (i) and (ii) up to \$500,000 per provider/institution, per year subject to approval as to legal form by the General Counsel. - (ii) No-fee education-related agreements, programmatic agreements and data sharing agreements, subject to approval as to legal form by the General Counsel. - (iii) Internship or fellowship agreements, subject to approval as to legal form by the General Counsel. - (d) The Chief Financial Officer has the authority to: (i) accept any and all grants, donations and gifts of any dollar amount; and, (ii) refund any unspent dollars from grants, donations or gifts.
 The Chief Financial Officer has the authority to execute any and all grant, donation or gift acceptance agreements and amendments related thereto required by any such grantor, donor or giftor, including agreements with obligations to cost-share using district funds or to indemnify the grantor, donor or giftor.
 However, any grant, donation or gift acceptance agreements and amendments related thereto with a total value of \$250,000 or more of both external funding and internal funding shall be subject to approval as to legal form by the General Counsel.
 The Chief Financial Officer together with the head of the department receiving the grant have the authority to provide such additional information, assurances and certifications as are necessary in connection with such grant.
-For all grants, gifts and donations and refunds of the same, the Chief Financial Officer shall report to the Board on a monthly basis all grants, gifts and donations received in excess of \$50,000, all related cost-sharing obligations contained in such grants, gifts or donations in excess of \$50,000, and all refunds of unspent grants, gifts or donations in excess of \$5,000.
-Expenditure of grant funds are subject to the procurement rules in this Chapter VII. - (e) The CPO has the authority to: - (i) Approve purchases of up to \$150,000 \$500,000 dollars per year, for a period not to exceed three (3) years, not including options to renew, except sole or single source contracts, and to authorize and execute any and all of the purchasing documents enumerated below, subject to approval as to legal form by the General Counsel, when such purchases are made in accordance with the Board Rules set forth in this Chapter VII; provided, however, that the CPO may authorize and execute such purchasing documents with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
-If modifications are made to the form agreement, then approval of the General Counsel as to legal form is required.
+For all grants, gifts and donations and refunds of the same, the Chief Financial Officer shall report to the Board on a monthly basis all grants, gifts and donations received in excess of \$50,000, all related cost-sharing obligations contained in such grants, gifts or donations in excess of \$50,000. and all refunds of unspent grants, gifts or donations in excess of \$5,000.
+Expenditure of grant funds are subject to the procurement rules in this Chapter VII. - (e) The CPO has the authority to: